waggle-sensor/summer2020/liu/liuDailyBlog.md

 ### May 4 to May 7, 2020
 #### Work Done:

-**prototype setup**
+**Prototype Setup**
-Set up a prototype with a Leopard HD camera and a Velodyne VLP16 LiDAR.
+set up a prototype with a Leopard HD camera and a Velodyne VLP16 LiDAR.

-* System Configurations
+* system configurations
 	* Ubuntu 18.04
 	* CUDA 10.0
   * TensorFlow 1.14.0